 It magnified her mystique in local memory, and served to soften the sometimes-harsh edges of her tale by blurring the facts.

-It was the kind of horrific crime against a woman who lived alone that awakened nightmares in the public conscience, because the story was picked up by newspapers all over the country and read with great sympathy by folks who never knew her, who didn’t even know where Mansfield was.
+It was the kind of horrific crime against a woman who lived alone that awakened nightmares in the public conscience.
+The story was picked up by newspapers all over the country and read with great sympathy by folks who never knew her, who didn’t even know where Mansfield was.

-Phoebe Wise came to town once or twice a week on the streetcar, and walking up and down the streets, shopping, chatting with friends, there was not much chance you would fail to notice her.
-For decades, long after it was fashionable, she dressed up to go to town in an old Victorian era gown with ruffles and trounces, a bit of a bustle bumped out on her backside, and a train that dragged in the dust.
+Phoebe Wise came to town once or twice a week on the streetcar.
+Walking up and down the streets, shopping, chatting with friends, there was not much chance you would fail to notice her.
+For decades, long after it was fashionable, she dressed up to go to town in an old Victorian era gown with ruffles and trounces, a bit of a bustle bumped out on her backside, and a train dragged in the dust.

 Her hands had long lacy gloves with a knot of sparkling glass jewels on her knuckles.
 On top of her head was a wide-brimmed low hat that she always decorated with fresh flowers cut from her garden, and streamers of silk ribbons.

 People said if they hadn’t known it was Phoebe, they would have thought it was a madwoman making her way up Main Street.
 But once anyone spoke with her they never again thought twice about her costume.
 She had an aura and a charm.
 Phoebe was very knowledgeable about almost anything worth talking about.

 Cleaning out her house years later there were many books in which she had kept notes on the end pages, notes of everything from characters in Dickens to the correct names and positions of Cleveland’s major league baseball team.

 She had been a teacher once, at the age of 14 in a one-room school not far from her home.
 She also played the piano from an early age — both classical music and sentimental ballads.